thevasudevgupta/gsoc-wav2vec2/readme.md

 This repository presents an implementation of the **Wav2Vec2** model [1] in **TensorFlow 2.0** as a part of [**Google Summer of Code**](https://summerofcode.withgoogle.com/).

 For a quick demo, please check out [this](https://hf.co/spaces/vasudevgupta/GOOGLE_SUMMER_OF_CODE).
-Final report of the project can be found [here](https://vasudevgupta7.github.io/gsoc-wav2vec2/assets/final_report).
+You can find the final report of the project [here](https://vasudevgupta7.github.io/gsoc-wav2vec2/assets/final_report).

 ## Notebooks